-The Department of Environmental Safety will coordinate the formal instruction and the trainee's evaluation.
-Environmental Safety will issue an operator's certificate to employees that successfully complete these two components of the training.
+The Department of Environmental Safety, Sustainability and Risk will coordinate the formal instruction and the trainee's evaluation.
+Environmental Safety, Sustainability and Risk will issue an operator's certificate to employees that successfully complete these two components of the training.

 Refresher training is required if the operator is observed operating the truck in an unsafe manner; is involved in an accident or near miss; has been determined during an evaluation to need additional training; or is assigned a different type of truck.
 Evaluations of each operator's performance are required as part of the initial and refresher training, and at least once every three years.